anotherRedbeard/api-mgmt-azfunc-production/README.md

 These are any utility functions/methods that can be abstracted out of the other logic into a shared location

+## Commands

+These are all the commands and interfaces to commands that can be used within the functions app.

+### GetProductCommand

+Command to get products

 ## Services

 These are any services that are used.

 ### ProductionService

-Service used to get data from the Sales schema in the database
+Service used to get data from the Production schema in the database

 ## Data